Lesson 2

 Bacteria are living cells that are microscopic in size

-A micrometer is a thousandth of a meter.
+A micrometer is a millionth of a metre

-Not all bacteria are bad.
-Some bacteria has been used for years (centuries even) for the production of cheese and yoghurt.
+Not all bacteria are bad e.g. some bacteria has been used for years (centuries even) for the production of cheese and yoghurt

-Pathogenic bacteria includes Cholera, Salmonella, Tuberculosis and E.Coli.
+Pathogenic bacteria include Cholera, Salmonella, Tuberculosis and E.Coli

-Once these pathogenic bacteria get inside our body they release chemicals called toxins.
-These toxins and our body’s response to that make us feel sick.
+Once these pathogenic bacteria get inside our body they may release chemicals called toxins.
+These toxins and our body’s response to them can make us feel sick

 Bacteria Cell Structure